Rokeby Venus: Description

 Peter Paul Rubens' Venus at the Mirror, c.
 1614–15, shows the goddess with her traditionally blond hair.
 As with Velázquez's Venus, the goddess's reflected image does not match that portion of her face visible on the canvas.
 In contrast to Rubens' luscious and 'rounded' ideal form, Velázquez painted a more slender female figure.

 The Rokeby Venus depicts the Roman goddess of love, beauty and fertility reclining languidly on her bed, her back to the viewer—in Antiquity, portrayal of Venus from a back view was a common visual and literary erotic motif—and her knees tucked.
 She is shown without the mythological paraphernalia normally included in depictions of the scene; jewellery, roses, and myrtle are all absent.
 Unlike most earlier portrayals of the goddess, which show her with blonde hair, Velázquez's Venus is a brunette.
-The female figure can be identified as Venus because of the presence of her son, Cupid.

 Venus gazes into a mirror held by Cupid, who is without his usual bow and arrows.
 When the work was first inventoried, it was described as "a nude woman", probably owing to its controversial nature.

 Venus looks outward at the viewer of the painting through her reflected image in the mirror.
-However, the image is blurred and reveals only a vague reflection of her facial characteristics; the reflected image of the head is much larger than it would be in reality.
+However, the image is blurred and reveals only a vague reflection of her facial features; the reflected head is much larger than it would be in reality.
 The critic Natasha Wallace has suggested that Venus's indistinct face may be the key to the underlying meaning of the painting, in that "it is not intended as a specific female nude, nor even as a portrayal of Venus, but as an image of self-absorbed beauty."
 According to Wallace, "There is nothing spiritual about face or picture.
 The classical setting is an excuse for a very material aesthetic sexuality—not sex, as such, but an appreciation of the beauty that accompanies attraction".

-Intertwining pink silk ribbons are draped over the mirror and curl over its frame.
-The ribbon's function has been the subject of much debate by art historians; suggestions include an allusion to the fetters used by Cupid to bind lovers, that it was used to hang the mirror, and that it was used to blindfold Venus moments before.
+Intertwined pink silk ribbons drape over the mirror and curl over its frame.
+Art historians have debated the ribbon's function; suggestions include an allusion to the fetters Cupid used to bind lovers, that it was used to hang the mirror, and that it was used to blindfold Venus moments before.
 The critic Julián Gallego found Cupid's facial expression to be so melancholy that he interprets the ribbons as fetters binding the god to the image of Beauty, and gave the painting the title "Amor conquered by Beauty".